COVID-19: Long-term effects

 Around 10% to 30% of non-hospitalised people with COVID-19 go on to develop long COVID.
 For those that do need hospitalisation, the incidence of long-term effects is over 50%.
 Long COVID is an often severe multisystem disease with a large set of symptoms.
+Common symptoms are fatigue, post-exertional malaise, cognitive issues, shortness of breath and pain.
 There are likely various, possibly coinciding, causes.
 Organ damage from the acute infection can explain a part of the symptoms, but long COVID is also observed in people where organ damage seems to be absent.

 By a variety of mechanisms, the lungs are the organs most affected in COVID19.
 In people requiring hospital admission, up to 98% of CT scans performed show lung abnormalities after 28 days of illness even if they had clinically improved.
 People with advanced age, severe disease, prolonged ICU stays, or who smoke are more likely to have long-lasting effects, including pulmonary fibrosis.
 Overall, approximately one-third of those investigated after four weeks will have findings of pulmonary fibrosis or reduced lung function as measured by DLCO, even in asymptomatic people, but with the suggestion of continuing improvement with the passing of more time.
 After severe disease, lung function can take anywhere from three months to a year or more to return to previous levels.

 The risks of cognitive deficit, dementia, psychotic disorders, and epilepsy or seizures persists at an increased level two years after infection.